I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

 The Dreaded Resort Fees

-If a hotel says "Rates from $29" what that might actually mean is "Rates from $29 plus a well-masked fee of $14.99".
+If a hotel claims "Rates from $29" what that might actually mean is "Rates from $29 plus a semi-hidden fee of $14.99".
 Woah!
 So now your room is 50% more expensive than the hotel advertised?
 The difference is the dreaded "Resort Fee".
-It is mandatory, but never totally explained.
+It is mandatory, but never really explained.

-For the most part, the fees are hidden in fine print, or in "Terms and Conditions" that you have to click through to read.
+For the most part, the fees are masked in fine print or in "Terms and Conditions" that you have to click through to read.
 In some cases, we couldn't find any fee explanations on the hotel web sites, so we had to write and ask.
-On almost all sites, they don't even add them in when they give you a "total" cost for a requested reservation.
+On almost all sites, they don't even add them in when they give you a "total" cost for a reservation.

 What do you get for your "Resort Fee"?
 In almost all cases, nothing you don't get included in the basic rate at a Super 8 or Holiday Inn.
-Some give you wireless internet access, whether you want it or not.
-Before "Resort Fees", you had the option to buy it, and usually for less.
+The facy hotels give you "more" for the resort fee, but you are also paying more.
+Before "Resort Fees", you had the option to opt in to things such as wi-fi.
 At some hotels you'll also get things like free incoming faxes and a gift shop discount.
+(Big whoop).
 The fees are also explained by the resorts as a way to cover the cost of free self-parking, lounge entertainment, energy, pool access and pool towels.

 Below is a comprehensive list of the hotels in Las Vegas that charge resort fees.
+Not even Downtown Las Vegas is safe anymore.
 Be sure to factor in these extra fees before you book a room at any of these hotels.

-Aria Hotel CityCenter’s $25 per night resort fee goes towards Internet access on the whole property, local and toll-free calls, Fitness Center and spa access, daily newspaper, two welcome cocktails per stay and airline boarding pass printing.
+Aria Hotel CityCenter’s $28 per night resort fee goes toward in-room and campus-wide internet, in-room local and toll-free calls, Fitness Center access, a daily newspaper and airline boarding pass printing.

 There's no resort fee at Arizona Charlie's Boulder Hotel, which is awesome if you're trying to save money, but also means you can't expect to receive the same Vegas resort pampering you'll find at other Vegas hotels.